NickSpaghetti/Salve-Amulet-Checker/README.md

 ![Cox Location](src/main/resources/com/sac/TobLocation.png)
 ### Call out players
 will call out players in the chat if they are not wearing their salve amulet in bloat & mystic room

+### Navigation button visible
+When unchecked will remove the Salve Amulet (e) icon from the Navigation side panel.